 The campus Registrar will record the re-enrollment request and forward the request to the appropriate college or DUS for further consideration.

-If re-enrollment is denied, then the student is expected to meet with their assigned academic adviser to develop a revised plan for possible submission of another request for re-enrollment or to review other options such as academic renewal.
+If re-enrollment is denied, then the student is expected to meet with their assigned academic adviser to discuss future academic goals and strategies (e.g. re-enrollment request into a different college; re-enrollment request into a different major; academic renewal; enrollment in a different institution, etc.).
 If re-enrollment is approved, then students are expected to meet with their assigned academic adviser or appropriate advising center personnel to plan a course of study before registration.
 Re-enrolled students must also obtain academic information from their college regarding program requirements and future entrance to major.

 Following the processes and policies including AAPP I-1 and N-2, colleges/enrollment units may place a registration hold after the re-enrollment request has been approved to ensure that proper advising recommendations occur.
 A registration hold will prevent the student from registering for courses but will not impede the re-enrollment process.

-The re-enrollment process allows a student to request a campus other than the campus of last enrollment, provided the original campus supports the request and that the student’s requested major is offered at the new campus.
-All requested changes to the University Park Campus automatically result in a Dean’s review.
-If the original campus does not approve relocation to University Park, the student may still be considered for other campuses
+The re-enrollment process allows a student to request a campus other than the campus of last enrollment.
+All requested changes to a campus other than the campus of last enrollment automatically result in a Dean’s review.

 A former Penn State student who has attended another accredited college or university must arrange to have a transcript sent to the Undergraduate Admissions Office.
 The external transcript will be evaluated and appropriate credits will be added to the Penn State record.

 Special accommodations are extended to adult learners.
 An adult learner who wants to return to the University after a period of non-enrollment or withdrew from the last enrolled semester, must complete the Returning Adult Learner Form, if all of the following criteria apply:

 - The period of non-enrollment has been less than three years, and;